Surgery: What to Expect

 Stop Smoking

 If you smoke up to the time of your surgery, you will have a higher risk of lung problems (such as pneumonia) and your surgical wound may not heal as well.
-Quit smoking before your surgery to reduce these risks.
+Quitting smoking before your surgery can reduce these risks.
 The UVM Medical Center offers smoking cessation classes to help you quit smoking.
 You can also work with your Primary Care Provider or contact a Tobacco Treatment Specialist at 802-847-6541.
-Another resource is the Vermont QUIT network at 1-800-784-8669.
+Another resource is the Vermont QUIT Network at 1-800-784-8669.
+For New York, NYS Smokers’ Quitline at 1-866-697-8187.

 Nutrition